LaverdeS/Multivariate-Time-Series-Classification/README.md

 The purpose of this repo is to provide some tools for time-series [Exploratory Data Analysis (EDA)](https://www.ibm.com/topics/exploratory-data-analysis) and data preparation pipelines for machine learning applications and research with eye-tracking data: gaze and pupil dilation in.
 The initial processing and transformation blocks enhance the researcher for rapid-prototyping data applications and first-hand data cleaning, visualization and chained transformations.

 The tool-box is organized by modules found on the [python](python) folder.
 The tools are part of one of the following families:
-- 🌠 Preprocessing tools: including data loader, DataFrame constructures, transformation functions to format, standarize, and normalize the data.
+- 🌠 **Preprocessing tools:** including data loader, DataFrame constructures, transformation functions to format, standarize, and normalize the data.
-- 🎨 Visualizing tools: plotting methods that assist in EDA of time series data and reporting.
+- 🎨 **Visualizing tools:** plotting methods that assist in EDA of time series data and reporting.
-- 🪓 Purging tools: methods use to clean data points from time-series features and to detect + visualize + remove outliers from the data by statistical methods such as [Median Absolute Deviation (MAD)](https://www.graphpad.com/support/faq/what-is-the-median-absolute-deviation-mad-/) and [Interquartile Range (IQR)](https://statisticsbyjim.com/basics/interquartile-range/).
+- 🪓 **Purging tools:** methods use to clean data points from time-series features and to detect + visualize + remove outliers from the data by statistical methods such as [Median Absolute Deviation (MAD)](https://www.graphpad.com/support/faq/what-is-the-median-absolute-deviation-mad-/) and [Interquartile Range (IQR)](https://statisticsbyjim.com/basics/interquartile-range/).
+- 👁️ **Classyfing tools:** BinaryTimeSeriesClassifier class with methods to train univariate or multivariate time-series classification with eye-tracking data (pupil dilations, gaze path, ...).
+Training strategies/models: RandomForestClassifier (using Tabularization and/or Feature Extractors) and ROCKET-CNN.
+Tabularization and Feature Extractor transformations can be applied as preprocessing steps for ROCKET-CNN and other time-series classification models from sktime.

 ## :coffee: Getting Started